MomentFactory/Omniverse-NDI-extension/exts/fredericl.ndi.experimentation/docs/README.md

 # Python Extension Example [fredericl.ndi.experimentation]

-Watch ndi feed in Omniverse with the use of dynamic textures
+Display ndi feed in Omniverse with the use of dynamic textures